Mature Masculine

 Determining with Spirit

 The Manipulator hides his ego behind "spirituality," claiming divine backing for selfish aims.
-He mistakes his opinions for cosmic truth.
-The Dummy ignores spirit, trusting only what can be measured.
-The Mature Magician blends spiritual awareness with reason, emotion, and embodied knowing, letting each inform his choices.
+He mistakes his opinions for cosmic truth and spiritual superiority.
+The Dummy ignores spirit entirely, trusting only what can be measured and proven.
+The Mature Magician blends spiritual awareness with reason, emotion, and embodied knowing.
+Each informs his choices without dominating them.

 Determining with spirit means:

 Ask the deeper question: Move beyond "What do I want?" to "What wants to happen through me?" and "What serves the highest good?"
-This opens the heart to guidance beyond personal desire.
+This opens the heart to guidance beyond personal desire and fear.

 Listen for guidance: Make space for silence, meditation, prayer, or contemplation.
-Notice subtle intuitions and the sense of rightness.
-These quiet signals vanish in a noisy world.
+Notice subtle intuitions and the sense of rightness that emerges.
+Quiet signals vanish in a noisy world.

 Discernment integrates spirit with mind, heart, and body.
 Spirit reveals purpose.
-Mind evaluates.
+Mind evaluates options.
 Heart serves love.
-Body grounds truth.
+Body grounds truth in reality.

 "Let go and let God."